How to upgrade

 Prisma ORM 2.x and later versions do not yet have full feature parity with Prisma 1.
 The biggest feature that is still missing from Prisma ORM versions 2.x and later is real-time subscriptions.

-• Real-time API (Subscriptions): Prisma ORM version 2.x and later currently and get notified in real time.
+- Real-time API (Subscriptions): Prisma ORM version 2.x and later currently doesn't have a way to subscribe to events happening in the database and get notified in real time.
 It is currently unclear if, when, and in what form a real-time API will be added to Prisma ORM versions 2.x and later.
 For the time being, you can implement real-time functionality using native database triggers, or if you're using GraphQL subscriptions you can consider triggering subscriptions manually inside your mutation resolvers.

 Schema incompatibilities